khernon1/challenges/README.md

 ```
     myfile = open("resume.txt", "r")
+    # reads file in as a list separated by line
     all_lines = myfile.readlines()
+    # remove line breaks
     lines_no_breaks = map(strip, all_lines)
+    # convert to one string and remove punctuation
     merged = ''.join(lines_no_breaks).lower().translate(None, string.punctuation)
+    # get sorted, unique values in text without spaces
     uniq_merged = sorted(set(merged.translate(None, string.whitespace)))

+    # create dictionary of letter and count for each character
     for char in uniq_merged:
       self.resume_char_dict[char] = merged.count(char)
 ```